 By May 2016, more than £7.7million has been raised, resulting in the total since required dropping between the £3 mark, a real milestone for the charity.

-It remain anticipated that the hospice will open its doors to patients late 2016.
+It is anticipated that the hospice will open its doors to patients in Mid November 2016

 To keep up to speed with the latest work on site, we are delighted to offer this photo gallery of the most recent photographs from the site.